 A Note on Tutoring Laws

 Selecting a tutoring program that uses an evidence-based curriculum may be required to stay in line with the laws of your state as well.
-More than 35 states have adopted legislation that mandates schools adopt an evidence-based literacy curriculum, and 26 states require that tutoring services use high-quality instructional materials that align with classroom curricula.
+As of fall 2024, 39 states and the District of Columbia had adopted legislation mandating that school districts adopt an evidence-based literacy curriculum.
+More than half of the states in the nation also now require that tutoring services use high-quality instructional materials that align with classroom curricula.

 2. Ask for Professionally-Trained and Supervised Tutors